top of page

 Get Moving

-Moderate exercise is shown to improve cellular sensitivity to thyroid hormone, and can also help manage some of the symptoms of hypothyroidism (2)
+Moderate regular exercise is shown to improve cellular sensitivity to thyroid hormone, and can also help manage some of the symptoms of hypothyroidism (2)

 References